Join our community to receive our quarterly newsletter and learn about all the exciting activities and programs at Workshops for Warriors

 - More veterans successfully transitioning to civilian life—with hope and a renewed purpose through a secure civilian career path.

-WFW’s current seat capacity is 60 students per semester.
-Construction of a one acre campus with multiple training centers will allow us to graduate at least 750 students per year and make a dent in the nation’s advanced manufacturing skills gap.
-A large waiting list of veterans in San Diego County wants to help America’s manufacturing industry thrive again; they also want to become middle-class taxpayers.
+WFW’s current seat capacity is between 40 – 60 students per semester.
+Construction of a one acre campus with multiple training centers will allow us to graduate nearly 4X as many students per year and make a dent in the nation’s advanced manufacturing skills gap.
+A large waiting list of Veterans in San Diego County wants to help America’s manufacturing industry thrive again; they also want to become middle-class taxpayers.

 Do You Want to See More Jobs Going Overseas or Do You Want to Contribute to Strengthening the American Middle-Class Family?